 In the shadow of Valjean’s path, Javert always appears strict and scrupulously bound to his duty.
 He is not a bad person, but his understanding of justice escapes any possibility of change in the human heart.
 There is no place for mercy, not even for him, nor is there the ability to go beyond the safety of what is so-called “normal”.
 At the end of his life, Valjean tells him, “you’ve done your duty, nothing more.”
 How far from the genuine love that accompanies the extra mile, delivers the robe, loves the enemy!
 The same melody that accompanies the crisis of Valjean and his conversion also accompanies Javert’s crisis, which, however, leads to a tragic ending.
 Grace calls for inner transformation, but God kneels before the freedom of man.

 It is worth mentioning the young men from café ABC.
-In them we recognize the great values of the youth, the desire for change, the heroism, the ability to offer one’s life in service of an ideal; but this ideal may be questionable and somewhat horizontal.
-Also, on the other hand, immaturity, lack of experience, tenacity and stubbornness tends to lead to tragedy.
+In them, we recognize the great values of the youth, the desire for change, the heroism, the ability to offer one’s life in service of an ideal; but this ideal may be questionable and somewhat horizontal.
+Also, on the other hand, immaturity, lack of experience, tenacity, and stubbornness tends to lead to tragedy.

-It should be mentioned as well that the Thénardier, whose comical role disguises their beauty and degredation in which they are portrayed in the novel.
+It should be mentioned as well that the Thénardier, whose comical role disguises their beauty and degradation in which they are portrayed in the novel.
 Men are also capable of acts opposed to our dignity and the dignity of those around us, and we can immerse ourselves in severe selfishness, to become almost unable to glimpse humanity itself.

-We hear the choir that sounds loud and lively, and find old characters who died during the film.
-They are the forgotten of land, lost in the “valley of the night”, reminding us that there is an existing flame that never goes out, and that even the darkest night is eventually illuminated with sunlight.
+We hear the choir that sounds loud and lively and find old characters who died during the film.
+They are the forgotten of land, lost in the “valley of the night”, reminding us that there is an existing flame that never goes out and that even the darkest night is eventually illuminated with sunlight.
 Then “they will live again in freedom in the garden of the Lord (…) the chain will break, and all men will have their reward.”
 There is a better tomorrow in Les Miserables, which does not invite us to be blind nor to ignore earthly realities, but to enlighten them with the final destiny of man which is eternal life- and the truths that flow from the Cross and Resurrection of Christ.